Decorative element

 Chemistry of Brown Carbon

 Organic aerosol particles are generally white in color, and therefore they scatter visible solar radiation back to space.
 This scattering prevents visible solar radiation from reaching the Earth’s surface thus cooling the climate.
 Light-absorbing “brown carbon” aerosols counteract this effect due to their ability to absorb solar radiation thus warming the climate.
 The term “brown carbon” refers to aerosol particles that contain organic compounds, which are capable of absorbing near UV and visible light [101].
-Brown carbon decreases atmospheric visibility, deteriorates air quality in urban areas, and affects regional climate.
+Brown carbon can be classified into primary, which is emitted directly by various sources, such as combustion, and secondary, which is made of compounds produced directly in the atmosphere by multi-phase chemistry [101].
+Both types of brown carbon play an important role in the atmospheric environment by decreasing atmospheric visibility, deteriorating air quality in urban areas, and affecting regional climate.
 The goal of our research is to understand the chemical composition and chemical aging of various types of brown carbon aerosols.

 Primary Brown Carbon

 smokeThe largest source of brown carbon in the atmosphere is the burning of biomass, such as wood and grass.
 The smoke produced during inefficient combustion of biomass is highly complex and has brownish color (as shown in the photograph of particulate matter collected on a filter during a Black Spruce controlled burn).
-We have been investigating the chemical composition of brown carbon with help of a high performance liquid chromatography (HPLC) coupled to photo diode array (PDA) and high resolution mass spectrometry (HRMS) detectors in collaboration with Dr. Julia Laskin and Dr. Alexander Laskin from Purdue University (previously from EMSL, PNNL).
+We have been investigating the chemical composition of brown carbon with help of a high performance liquid chromatography (HPLC) coupled to photo diode array (PDA) and high resolution mass spectrometry (HRMS) detectors in collaboration with Prof. Julia Laskin and Prof. Alexander Laskin from Purdue University.
 Examples of our recent publications on biomass burning smoke relying on the HPLC-PDA-HRMS include Refs.
-[114, 123, 127].
+[114, 123, 127, 135, 138, 151].
+These studies have provided a comprehensive classification of light-absorbing BBOA organics, such as lignin-derived products, distillation products, nitroaromatics, and polycyclic aromatic hydrocarbons, based on fuel and combustion conditions.

-A while back [62], we observed that SOA produced by oxidation of limonene changes from colorless to orange-brown when exposed to ammonia, a common atmospheric pollutant.
-This type of browning chemistry is not limited to SOA produced from limonene; we have been able to quantify the mass absorption coefficients of brown carbon material produced by this mechanism for a number of SOA types [77].
-The following images show this transformation for an aerosol filter sample
+A while back [62], we observed that SOA produced by oxidation of d-limonene changes from colorless to orange-brown when exposed to ammonia, a common atmospheric pollutant.
+This type of browning chemistry is not limited to SOA produced from d-limonene - we have been able to quantify the mass absorption coefficients of brown carbon material produced by this mechanism for a number of SOA types [77].
+The following images show this transformation for an aerosol filter sample:

 DESI imageThe highly colored compounds produced by aging reactions are generated when ammonia reacts with carbonyl compounds present in the SOA.
-In collaboration with Dr. Alexander Laskin and Dr. Julia Laskin, we have been able to detect imine compounds that are likely responsible for the light absorption in aged limonene SOA using high resolution mass spectrometry [66, 99].
+In collaboration with Prof. Julia Laskin and Prof. Alexander Laskin, we have been able to detect imine compounds that are likely responsible for the light absorption in aged limonene SOA using high resolution mass spectrometry [66, 99].
 These compounds are similar to the products of Maillard reactions between sugars and amino acids that cause browning in food, for example, when toasting bread.
 Organic aerosols appear to get “toasted” on time scales of hours to days, which is a relevant atmospheric time scale.
-In collaboration with our Purdue collaborators, we are currently investigating the colored compounds in different secondary brown carbon species with HPLC-PDA-HRMS methods [109, 126].
-We are also investigating the kinetics of reactions between selected dicarbonyls and nitrogen-containing compounds in order to better understand the reaction mechanism.
+In collaboration with Purdue University, we investigated in detail the colored compounds in different secondary brown carbon species with HPLC-PDA-HRMS methods [109, 126].
+We are also investigated the kinetics of reactions between selected dicarbonyls and nitrogen-containing compounds in order to better understand the reaction mechanism.
 Dicarbonyls that we have worked with include methylglyoxal [109, 126] and 4-oxopentanal [124].
+We showed that brown carbon produced by reaction of methyl glyoxal and ammonium sulfate is highly photolabile and photobleaches on a time scale of minutes.

 We found that browning chemistry is accelerated quite dramatically by evaporative cloud/fog processing of aerosols; the “brown carbon” compounds are produced much faster during evaporation of droplets containing dissolved SOA and ammonium sulfate [72, 124].
 The fact that simple droplet evaporation can dramatically change the optical properties of the compounds dissolved in it has significant implications for direct forcing by aerosols.